Illinois Seat Belt Law - Chicago Claim Basics

 • Rear-end crashes: often cause whiplash and shoulder strain, even when belted.

-• Side-impact crashes: can lead to head, chest, and rib injuries because the body moves laterally.
+• Side-impact crashes: can lead to head, chest, and rib injuries because the body moves laterally, away from where the belt is designed to restrain it most effectively.

-• Rollover crashes: belts reduce the risk of ejection but may still result in spine or head injuries.
+• Rollover crashes: belts substantially reduce the risk of ejection but may still result in spine or head injuries as the vehicle cabin deforms.

-• Multi-impact crashes: a second or third hit can cause additional injury despite proper belt use.
+• Multi-impact crashes: a second or third hit can cause additional injury despite proper belt use during the first impact.

-Describing the crash type helps explain why injuries occurred even with a seat belt.
+Describing the crash type accurately in your own account and to medical providers helps explain why injuries occurred even with a seat belt properly fastened.

-Insurance questions often focus on whether a belt was worn, but fit also matters.
-A proper fit generally means the lap belt lies low across the hips (not the stomach) and the shoulder belt crosses the chest (not the neck or under the arm).
-Poor fit can increase the risk of rib, abdominal, or shoulder injuries in a crash.
+Insurance questions often focus on whether a belt was worn, but fit matters too, for medical reasons rather than fault reasons.
+A proper fit generally means the lap belt lies low across the hips, not the stomach, and the shoulder belt crosses the chest, not the neck or under the arm.
+Poor fit can increase the risk of rib, abdominal, or shoulder injuries in a crash, which is a medical fact worth telling your doctor, separate from the legal question of fault.

-If you are smaller in stature or were seated in the rear, belt fit may have been imperfect.
-Document any fit issues if they are relevant to your injuries.
+If you are smaller in stature or were seated in the rear, belt fit may have been imperfect for the vehicle’s design.
+Document any fit issues if they help explain your specific injuries.

 How seat belt use gets documented after a crash

 Belt use is usually documented early, often in the police report, EMS notes, or emergency room records.
 If you were belted, mention it clearly and consistently.
-If you were unsure or the belt was not accessible, note that as well.
-Early documentation often shapes the insurer’s assumptions about injury causes.
+If you were unsure or the belt was not accessible, say that as well rather than guessing.
+Early documentation shapes the medical record more than it shapes the legal outcome, since the legal outcome is already settled by statute, but an accurate medical record still matters for explaining your specific injuries.

-Photographs of the vehicle interior, belt position, and airbag deployment can also support your account.
+Photographs of the vehicle interior, belt position, and airbag deployment can also support your account of what happened.

 Talking to insurance adjusters about belt use